10 Solar Eclipse Books for Kids

 Sunpainters: Eclipse of the Navajo Sun by Baje Whitethorne.
 The story of a Navajo boy and his grandfather during a solar eclipse.
 I’m still waiting on a copy of this from my library, and will update my review here when it comes in.
 It sounds really good!

 Where Did the Sun Go?
-Myths and Legends of Solar Eclipses Around the World Told with Poetry and Puppetry (affiliate) by Janet Cameron Hoult looks like a good choice if you’re interested in mythology of eclipses.
-I found this one too late to get a copy to review, but didn’t want to leave it out.
+Myths and Legends of Solar Eclipses Around the World Told with Poetry and Puppetry (affiliate) by Janet Cameron Hoult looks like a good choice if you’re interested in the mythology of eclipses at a level for younger students.

 Solar Eclipse Books for Kids – Nonfiction